willfindlay/honors-thesis/thesis/thesis.md

 The data in \autoref{tab:bronte_7day} show that ebpH imposes anywhere from relatively moderate to severe overhead on the most frequency executed system calls in `bronte-7day`.
-A few results show slight performance improvements under ebpH outside, but these are anomalous.
+A few results show slight performance improvements under ebpH, but these are anomalous.
 Such anomalous results are likely due to ambient system factors such as caching, availability of resources, or highly variable behavior based on flags, such as in the case of `ioctl(2)` whose runtime depends on implementation details within various character devices.
 Besides the aforementioned anomalies, these results are